Temperature dependent ultracold neutron transmission in D$_2$ gas $-$ a test of the Young-Koppel model: Results and discussion

 \section{Results and discussion}

-The main transmission measurements were performed with gaseous D$_2$ and Ne in the pressure range from 0 to 1\,bar, and from $110\,\mathrm{K}$ to $365\,\mathrm{K}$.
+The main transmission measurements were performed with gaseous D$_2$ (99.6~\% D$_2$ purity with a fraction of HD molecules of 0.4~\% which has a negligible contribution compared to the main systematic effects discussed) and Ne in the pressure range from 0 to 1\,bar, and from $110\,\mathrm{K}$ to $365\,\mathrm{K}$.
 The pressure, $p$, and the temperature, $T$, of the gas are measured directly with sensors in each measurement.

-In Eq.~\ref{equ:toysingle} the exponent of the transmission probability of a neutron is given as ${\left(-\frac{lp }{ k_\text{B}\sqrt{T}} \cdot \frac{\epsilon}{v_{z}}\right)}$, where the cell length, $l$, is dependent on the absolute pressure, $p$, according to Eq.~\ref{equ:lengthVSpressure}.
+In Eq.~\ref{equ:toysingle} the exponent of the transmission probability of a neutron is given as ${\left(-\frac{lp }{ k_\text{B}\sqrt{T}} \text{ } \frac{\epsilon}{v_{z}}\right)}$, where the cell length, $l$, is dependent on the absolute pressure, $p$, according to Eq.~\ref{equ:lengthVSpressure}.
 Consequently, the transmission can be plotted as a function of ${\left(\frac{lp }{\sqrt{T}}\right)}$.
 By this choice, one expects a close-to-exponential dependence of the measured transmissions on ${\left(\frac{lp }{\sqrt{T}}\right)}$, which also includes the broadening due to the dwell time spectrum.
 These transmission profiles are seen in the top plots of Fig.~\ref{fig:D2trans} for D$_2$ gas and Fig.~\ref{fig:Netrans} for Ne.

 The aforementioned spectral broadening would make calculating $\epsilon(T)$ directly as a function of transmission (by inverting Eq.~\ref{equ:pgas}) to an arduous computational challenge.
 Thus we developed a feasible numerical fit alternative.
 In the data fit, we chose the transmission probability as the dependent variable, and the two independent variables were thus $T$ and ${\left(\frac{lp }{\sqrt{T}}\right)}$, which replaced $p$.
 The unknown quantity given by the two-variable fit thus was $\epsilon$.
 Therefore, for the LETA model a single-parameter ($\epsilon$) fit and for the YK model a two-parameter ($\epsilon_0$, $\epsilon_\mathrm{T}$) fit was performed.
 The latter additional parameter $\epsilon_\mathrm{T}$ gave a small modulation to the exponential dependence, due to the additional $T$-dependent term, which served as the signature of the YK model.
 Our least-square fit minimized the sum of the transmission residuals from all measurements for a given gas at different $T$ and ${\left(\frac{lp }{\sqrt{T}}\right)}$ values.
 The residuals were defined here as the difference between the measured UCN transmission and the one calculated via Eq.~\ref{equ:pgas}, taking into account that $\epsilon$ has the form as in Eq.~\ref{equ:et}.